5-step sales process: How to build a sales process that closes deals faster

 This first step has an outsized impact on the success of the rest of your sales strategy.
 Build clear customer profiles for your reps so they know how to assess leads and determine whether they’re interested in what you're selling.

 Step 2: Qualified

 The next stage is all about pulling in information about the potential customer.
-You’ll use this information to personalize your sales pitch and present a tailored case for buying your product or service.
+A sales rep should use this information to personalize their sales pitch and present a tailored case for buying your product or service.